 In this section we provide our shareholders with the material information necessary to understand our compensation policies.
-We also discuss the compensation we awarded for 2011 to the executives who comprised our Global Executive Committee (GEC), which includes our Chief Executive Officer, our Chief Operating and Financial Officer, the three other most highly compensated Executive Officers, as well as a sixth Executive Officer whose compensation we voluntarily disclose for completeness and transparency.
-We refer to the six members of our GEC in this Proxy Statement as our Named Executive Officers:
+We also discuss the compensation we awarded for 2012 to our six most highly compensated Executive Officers.
+They comprise our Global Executive Committee (GEC) and we refer to them in this Proxy Statement as our Named Executive Officers.
+Our Named Executive Officers, and the positions they held throughout all of 2012, are as follows: